taller2-grupo5-rostov-1c2022/payments-server/README.md

 - `INFURA_API_KEY`: The API key for the Infura node, you can get it from the [Infura dashboard](https://infura.io/dashboard)
 - `MNEMONIC`: The mnemonic for the wallet, you can get it from MetaMask.
 - `PORT`: The port to run the server on.
 The default port is 3000.
+- `ETHERSCAN_API_KEY`: The API key for the Etherscan node, you can get it from the [Etherscan dashboard](https://etherscan.io/myapikey)

 This repository already contains these variables set as actions secrets and the deployment pipeline generates a `.env` file with those secrets.